 The vagabond envelops self in shadows allowing them to soak magical damage equal to twice their CPB for 1 round.

 The road is a dangerous place and as such young vagabonds are taught at an early age the value of offense.
 The nomads are light on their feet and to the untrained eye they appear reckless and lucky.
 Their lunges and spins are actually precise and well-honed through years of training.
 Combining quick strikes with damaging spells, these dual wielding experts quickly bring down their opponents.

 Bleeding Strike, Attacker vs Defender, 1 Finesse, Melee

 The vagabond slices open its target, causing weapon damage + 1d6 bleeding damage for 3 rounds.

 Piercing Strike, Attacker vs Defender, 1 Finesse, Melee

 The vagabond finds a target’s exposed armor and slips its weapons into the gap dealing normal weapon damage.

-Opening Strike, Attacker vs Defender, 2 Finesse, Melee
+Opening Strike, Attacker vs Defender, 1 Finesse + 2 Actions, Melee

 The vagabond strikes its target dealing strike damage + Stagger for 1 action.
 Opening Strike can critical, giving 1d4 actions of Stagger.